noa10/mataresit/README.md

 -   Upload button (triggers Batch Upload Modal)
 -   Summary statistics
 -   Daily PDF Report Generator component

+#### Index Page (`/`)
+-   Serves as the main landing/homepage.
+-   Provides an overview of the application's features and workflow.
+-   Includes clear calls-to-action (CTAs) for signing up, logging in, or proceeding to the dashboard/upload page if logged in.
+-   Features sections detailing how the application works, key features, and social proof.
+-   Uses modern UI elements and animations (`framer-motion`).

 #### Receipt View (`/receipt/:id`)
 -   Side-by-side receipt image and data editor